tobegit3hub/harbor-py/README.md

 If you have any suggestion for this project, feel free to subbmit [issues](https://github.com/tobegit3hub/harbor-py/issues) or send [pull-requests](https://github.com/tobegit3hub/harbor-py/pulls) to `harbor-py`.

-The `harbor` APIs may change, checkout the complete API list [here](https://github.com/vmware/harbor/blob/master/docs/configure_swagger.md).
+The `harbor` APIs may change occasionally, checkout the complete API list [here](https://github.com/vmware/harbor/blob/master/docs/configure_swagger.md).